Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Clue Analysis using Foundational Models

 \item {\bf Stage 3 - Task Planner:} The task planner is responsible for planning the action to be taken based on the clue.
-Actions are defined as search tasks, each task focused on searching a specific named area of the terrain model.
-This includes both boundaries of areas (e.g., shorelines of a river) or internal areas (e.g., a section of a forest or lake).
+Actions are defined as search tasks, where each task is focused on searching a specific named area (a subcluster $\kappa \in \mathcal{K}$).
+This includes boundaries of areas (e.g., shorelines of a river) or internal areas (e.g., a section of a forest or lake).
 This stage takes three inputs describing the clue relevance, its rationale (output from Stage 2), and a description of terrain features in the vicinity of the clue.
-These include the terrain cluster in which the clue was found (on), immediate neighbors (adjacent), and all other clusters within a predefined radius (nearby).
-It also retrieves five pieces of relevant advice about task-planning from the RAG dataset, and this is considered when generating an output action.
+These include the terrain cluster in which the clue was found (\textit{on}), immediate neighbors (\textit{adjacent}), and all other clusters within a predefined radius (\textit{nearby}).
+It also retrieves five pieces of task-planning advice from the RAG dataset, which are integrated into the prompt and used to inform the generated output action.
 As a result it outputs a prioritized list of possible actions, three of which are illustrated here: